JanLauGe/janlauge.github.io/_posts/2018-04-06-airdrop-delivery.md

 `[..., ..., z+1]`.
 I tried to illustrate this schematically in the diagramm below:
 ![3D A* schematic]({{ site.url }}/assets/astar_3d_schematic.png)

+The code for my A* implementation in python using `heapq` can be found below.

 Note that I allow for neighbours that have the same x and y coordinates.
 This essentially allows balloons to "hover in place" to wait out unfavourable weather conditions in the area ahead, should that be the most